Berenddeperend/blog/src/powerlifting.md

 ### Deadlift

-170kg on my 2nd attempt, 10kg's under my gym-PR at the time.
+170kg on my 2nd attempt, 10kg under my gym-PR at the time.
 Yeah I didn't eat enough that day so I kinda fainted.
 I made the decision to not go for a third attempt because of that.
 Lessons were learned.

 <video controls>
   <source src="/video/powerlifting-2022/deadlift-2022.mp4" type="video/mp4">
 </video>

-Overall the meet was a great experience where I met a bnunch of cool people.
+Overall the meet was a great experience where I met a bunch of cool people.
 I'll definitely join another competition as soon as I've hit my 1000-pounds goal.